 We use affiliate links to run our site.
 When you buy through links on our site, we may earn an affiliate commission, without any added cost to you.
 Learn more

-Bitter cold can spell disaster for beloved tomato plants.
-You wake one frosty morning to find limp, blackened vines and spoiled green tomatoes scattered on the ground.
-All that time and care invested, gone in one frigid night.
+Bitter cold can totally ruin your favorite tomato plants.
+You wake up one chilly morning to find limp, blackened vines and green tomatoes spoiled all over the ground.
+All that hard work and care, gone in just one freezing night.

-Every gardener dreads losing warm-weather crops to an early cold snap or first fall frost.
-The good news?
-With a bit of preparation and knowledge, you can enjoy tomato bounty right up until winter’s arrival.
+Nobody wants to lose those warm-weather crops to an early cold snap or the first fall frost.
+But here’s good news: with a little prep and know-how, you can keep harvesting tomatoes right up until winter hits.

 How Cold Temperatures Affect Tomato Plants